hashicorp/design-system/website/docs/components/table/partials/code/component-api.md

 ### Table::Td

 This component is not eligible to receive interactions (e.g., it cannot have an `onClick` event handler attached directly to it).
-Instead, an interactive element should be placed _inside_ of a `th` or `td` element.
+Instead, an interactive element should be placed _inside_ of the `Td` element.

 <Doc::ComponentApi as |C|>
   <C.Property @name="align" @type="enum" @values={{array "left" "center" "right" }} @default="left">